gabihodoroaga/sortable-poker-hands/README.md

 ## Is it any good

-Probably not but I had a lot of fun creating this project
+Probably not, but I had a lot of fun creating this project